Kristina01111000/Drws_site/README.md

 to do:
 - Send invoice for oct 17 to nov 16
 - Make quizzes for the 4 month course after lessons are added
-- Figure out if site ground optimizer is better than autooptimize -> looks like it
 - add new mobile sidebar -> make sure the scroll works better
 - Make links on the homepage visible, they look like text
 - Make title of course bold if possible